 Continuing education (or CE) sessions are offered online, on-demand, as well as at MLA′s annual meeting and are available on a variety of topics.
 Choose from programs by the seven Professional Competency Areas as described in MLA′s educational policy statement, Competencies for Lifelong Learning and Professional Success, find one for the date you are available, or choose an on-demand option.
 For a list of each year′s offerings, visit the annual meeting site.
 You can also participate in the Independent Reading Program (IRP; see below).

-Email discussion lists offer an opportunity to share ideas and advice or request the advice of colleagues.
+Email discussion lists or forums offer an opportunity to share ideas and advice or request the advice of colleagues.
 MLA has some general topic lists and some topic-specific lists (i.e., expert searching).
-For details on what is available as well as where to sign up, see MLA's Discussion List page.
+For details on what is available as well as where to sign up, see MLA's Community Forums page.

-Doe Lecturer (Janet) are individuals chosen annually by MLA for their unique perspectives on the history or philosophy of medical librarianship.
+Doe Lecturers (Janet) are individuals chosen annually by MLA for their unique perspectives on the history or philosophy of medical librarianship.
 The Doe Lectureship was established in 1966 by an anonymous donor.
 The selected lecture is presented at the association's annual meeting and is subsequently published in the Journal of the Medical Library Association.
 Janet Doe served as secretary and then president of MLA in 1948/49 and was the first editor of the Handbook of Medical Library Practice.
 Who has been a Janet Doe lecturer?
 Wish you knew what they said?
-Just take a look at the Janet Doe Lectureship page to see the list and access the text of their speeches, back to 1984.
+Take a look at the Janet Doe Lectureship page to see past recipients and to access the text of their speeches, back to 1984.

 Headquarters staff, MLA, are hired and based in Chicago, IL.
 Staff members have committee or task force liaison roles as well as other assignments.
 For a listing of MLA staff and their contact information, refer to the Contact Us page.